Printy-Studios/mini-task/README.md

 ## File-based storage

 All issues are stored as Markdown files.
 This allows an issue to be easily viewed/edited/created without the need for the CLI.
-Most of the issue's data is stored as [front matter](), except for the title and description.
+Most of the issue's data is stored as [front matter](https://daily-dev-tips.com/posts/what-exactly-is-frontmatter/?utm_content=cmp-true), except for the title and description.
 A typical issue file will look something like this:

 ```
 ---

+status: 'doing'
+priority: 2
+tags: [ "api", "movies" ]
+assignee: "JorensM"

 ---